jacoblee93/personallm/README.md

 )
 ```

-Once deployed, it supports simple bearer authentication via API key, requires no infrastructure management and scales down to zero instances when not in use.
+Once deployed, it requires no infrastructure management and scales down to zero instances when not in use.
 This makes it suitable for developing projects where privacy is an important consideration.

 It contains a very simple proxy server that runs in the Cloud Run instance that handles auth and forwards requests
 to a concurrently running [Ollama](https://ollama.ai/) instance.
 This means that you can serve any model from